 If your bicycle has a quick release (QR) Ensure the QR is clamped correctly on both wheels (there should be a sign which mentions ‘closed’).
 If it is the bolt kind, ensure the bolts are all snug.

 Ensure that the wheels are true.
 They should freely rotate when spun.
 Make sure there are no grinding sounds coming from the axle.

 Check and re-check your brakes.
 For non-disc brakes ensure the brake shoes are not touching the rim.
-Also ensure that the brake shoes are not worn out.
+Also, ensure that the brake shoes are not worn out.
 For disc brakes, ensure that brake pads are not touching the rotor.
-Keep an eye out for rims which are not true and rotors which are slightly bent.
+Keep an eye out for rims that are not true and rotors that are slightly bent.
 These would degrade braking performance.

 The brakes should be effective.
 Stand over the bike and apply the brakes while pushing the bicycle.
 The wheels should lock.

 The drive train is composed of: shifters, crank, bottom bracket (BB), chain, cassette, rear derailleur (you love this part of the bike — don’t you?), hanger & front derailleur.
 AVOID having jammed shifters, worn-out crank tooth / wobbly crank, rusted BB, twisted links / rusted/stretched chain, slipping cassette teeth / rusted cassette, twisted rear & front derailleur, bent hanger.
 Any of these problems will lead to poor shifting when you want to either accelerate/climb